US gains 0-0 draw at Mexico, in strong position to qualify

 El Tri fans booed the home team at the final whistle.

-Zack Steffen got the start over Ethan Hovath and came away with his second shutout against Mexico in qualifying.
+Zack Steffen got the start over Ethan Hovath and came away with his second shutout against Mexico in qualifying, helping the U.S. extend its unbeaten streak over El Tri to four games, including three wins.

 Pulisic was alone in front after Ricardo Pepi fed Weah wide and the winger got around two defenders for a cross.
-Sprinting toward goal with a defender giving chase, Pulisic redirected the ball with his left foot from 7 yards only for Ochoa to react quickly enough to block the shot off his ribcage.
+Sprinting toward goal with Johan Vásquez giving chase, Pulisic redirected the ball with his left foot from 7 yards only for goalkeeper Guillermo Ochoa to react quickly enough to block the shot off his ribcage.

 Pulisic had another close call with an angled left-foot shot that Ochoa parried in the 49th for a corner kick.

-Gio Reyna, the 19-year-old midfielder who had missed 10 straight qualifiers with a strained hamstring, replaced Weah in the 60th minute and showed explosive speed.
-Reyna directed Kellyn Acosta’s looping pass in the 72nd minute to Jordan Pefok, who came in at the same time in place of Pepi, but Pefok misfired a left-foot shot and sent it wide.
+Gio Reyna, the 19-year-old midfielder who had missed the previous 10 qualifiers with a strained hamstring, replaced Weah in the 60th minute and showed explosive speed.
+Reyna directed Kellyn Acosta’s looping pass in the 72nd minute to Jordan Pefok, who came in at the same time in place of Pepi, but Pefok misfired a left-foot shot and sent it wide from 6 yards.

 Berhalter thought of Diego Maradona’s second goal against England in a 1986 World Cup quarterfinal played on the same field.